dtudk/omb/README.md

 - the `triad` method,
 - using the `parallel do simd` construct
 - 20MB allocated memory
-- taking the minimum timing out of 10 iterations
+- taking the best timing out of 10 iterations
 - use 2 threads, and the two cores, as specified by the runtime.

 ```shell